dnarayanan/desikasgroupofawesomedocs/intro_to_hpg.rst

 In general, the rule of thumb is that investment cores will start much more quickly than burst cores, but are of course more limited.
 We suggest using investment sparingly: for getting interactive/debugging jobs, or for small jobs that are being tested that need to be turned around relatively quickly for debugging.

-If you need more than $\sim 100$ investment cores, please check in the #general channel in slack to see if it's okay.
+If you need more than ~100 investment cores, please check in the #general channel in slack to see if it's okay.

 Storage Space